elyograg/shard_duplicate_finder/README.md

 Accepts -D options for system properties just like Java would, if for instance you need to provide a keystore with CA certificates.

 A -v option can be provided to also log debug level messages.

-It will output usage info if the -s option is not provided on the commandline.
+Will output usage info if the -s option is not provided or the -h option is used.